 Other places to visit include Corris Craft Centre/King Arthur’s Labyrinth, The Centre Of Alternative Technology, RSPB Nature Reserve at Ynys-Hir, Lead and Silver Mines, Nant-yr-Arian Forest Centre for walks, cycling and seeing Red Kites.

-Young children can have a whale of a time at the Soft Play, just 3 miles from Borth and other soft play area at the Aberystwyth Leisure Centre and Glan-y-Mor Leisure Park at Clarach Bay.
+Young children can have a whale of a time at the Soft Play area at the Aberystwyth Leisure Centre and Glan-y-Mor Leisure Park at Clarach Bay.

 In addition to the options Borth offers, there is a wide range of restaurants and country pubs - most of them children friendly - serving a wide range of menus from bar snacks to gourmet standard dining, all within a few miles.